Vinbrain Welcomes New Board And Advisory Board Members, Dr. Gregory Moore, And Jonathan T. Fried

-(MENAFN- Media OutReach Newswire) Leaders in Healthcare Technology, AI and Governance Join VinBrain's Ranks HANOI, VIETNAM - Media OutReach Newswire - 26 February 2024 - VinBrain , a pioneering AI HealthTech company based in Vietnam, today announced the latest additions to its board leadership.
+(MENAFN- Media OutReach Newswire) HANOI, VIETNAM - Media OutReach Newswire - 26 February 2024 - VinBrain , a pioneering AI HealthTech company based in Vietnam, today announced the latest additions to its board leadership.
 Dr Gregory Moore , MD, PhD and Jonathan T. Fried to its Board of Directors and Advisory Board, respectively, effective immediately.
 Dr Moore and Mr Fried together bring a wealth of expertise in healthcare, AI, technology, and corporate governance and will offer strategic direction as VinBrain continues to lead and scale innovation of healthcare delivery.

 Dr Moore is renowned for his groundbreaking work in healthcare technology.
 With a distinguished career that includes global senior executive leadership roles at Microsoft and Google, he has been instrumental in driving forward the application of AI within healthcare and life sciences.
 His tenure as Corporate Vice President at Microsoft saw him spearhead global AI and data initiatives in health and life sciences, while at Google he was Vice President and founder of Google Cloud Health and Life Sciences.